Azure-Samples/ms-identity-ca-auth-context/README.md

     ![Overview](./ReadmeFiles/Admin.png)
 1. As a first step, you will ensure that a set of Auth Context is already available in this tenant.
 Click the **CreateOrFetch** button to check if they exist, if not, the code will create three auth context entries for you.
 These three entires are named `Low`, `Medium` and `High`.

     > Note: The Graph permission, **Policy.ReadWrite.ConditionalAccess** is required for creating new records.
-In production, the permission, **Policy.Read.ConditionalAccess** should be sufficient to read existing values.
+In production, the permission, **Policy.Read.ConditionalAccess** should be sufficient to read existing values and thus is recommended.

     ![Overview](./ReadmeFiles/Create-Fetch_Click.png)